Skip to main content

 Per-customer-number (chat)30 req/minWhatsApp inbound, post-payload-parse

-Built on a Redis-backed fixed-window primitive with fail-open posture — a Redis blip admits all traffic rather than 429-everyone.
+Built on a fixed-window primitive backed by our in-memory data store, with a fail-open posture: a transient cache outage admits all traffic rather than 429-everyone.
 Plan-aware limits land at the call site when our billing model launches.

 Right-to-access + right-to-erasure